wikimedia/mediawiki-selenium/README.md

 `tests/browser` directory.

 By default, the entire suite is run which may take some time.
-If you wish to execute scenarios for just a single feature, you can given the feature file as an argument.
+If you wish to execute scenarios for just a single feature, you can provide the feature file as an argument.

     bundle exec cucumber feature/some.feature